ash-berry/easy_html_emails/README.md

 This command will create one *HTML "mail" template* and one *HTML "web" template* of your HAML page in the `easy_html_emails/src/pages/web` and in the `easy_html_emails/src/pages/mail` folders.

-To convert your *HTML templates* to ready to use pages run
+To convert your *HTML templates* to ready-to-use pages run

 ```bash
 npm run build
 ```

-This command kick off the build *ready to use  HTML "mail" and "web" versions* process.
+This command kicks off the build process for *ready-to-use HTML "mail" and "web" versions*.
 And also it will open new tab in your browser with your project files.
-Ready to use pages will appear in the `easy_html_emails/dist/` folder.
+Ready-to-use pages will appear in the `easy_html_emails/dist/` folder.

 ### Difference between `npm run build` and `npm start`